OpenRockets/web-dev-error-solutions/errors/react/handling-firestore-data-ordering-and-pagination-for-efficient-post-loading/README.md

+# 🐞 Handling Firestore Data Ordering and Pagination for Efficient Post Loading

 This document addresses a common problem developers encounter when working with Firebase Firestore: efficiently loading and displaying a large number of posts, ordered chronologically, while avoiding performance bottlenecks.
 Inefficient data retrieval can lead to slow loading times and potentially exceed Firestore's query limits.